TACC/gateways19-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

 ```

-### Executing Classifier on Abaco using a Jupyter Notebook & TapisPy
+### Exercise: Executing Classifier on Abaco using a Jupyter Notebook & TapisPy

 See the jupyter notebook here: [Using tapispy to Execute Actor Containers on the Abaco Cloud.ipynb](/block2/Using%20tapispy%20to%20Execute%20Actor%20Containers%20on%20the%20Abaco%20Cloud.ipynb)